webix-hub/docs/data/desktop/data_layout.md

 Data Layout
 ============

-The "datalayout" view is intended for creating complex data structures, e.g. big lists with dynamic data subloading, multipage forms, etc.
+The "datalayout" view is based on [datastore](api/refs/datastore.md) and intended for creating complex data structures, e.g. big lists with dynamic data subloading, multipage forms, etc.
+It allows placing data components into one layout.

+##Simple mode

+In order to create a simple data layout, you need to define an empty rows or cols collection that will define the arrangement of elements on the page (vertical or horizontal).

+Then place the necessary views configs into the data configuration object.
-Thus, a datalayout can contain several templates with data, for example:
+For example, a datalayout can contain several templates:

 <img src="desktop/list_layout.png">